openthread/ot-ns/ot-rfsim/README.md

 This directory contains 'ot-rfsim', an OpenThread platform driver for simulated OT nodes.
 A simulated OT node can be started in the OTNS simulator.
 It connects to the simulator using the Unix Domain Socket provided in the commandline parameters.

-The easiest way to use this code is just to install OTNS using the `bootstrap` script, following the [OTNS Guide](../GUIDE.md).
+The easiest way to use this code is just to install OTNS following the [OTNS Guide](../GUIDE.md).

 ## Prerequisites